okffi/avohoito/README.md

-This is a developing documentation for OKFFI sysadmin / server related stuff.
-This documentation is being migrated to [https://github.com/okffi/avohoito/tree/master](https://github.com/okffi/avohoito/tree/master) as of 2014-10-24.
+This is a constantly updated documentation for OKF Finland's main server stuff.

 Language of choice is English, for fast documentation Finnish is OK if the other option would be no documentation at all.